-On the 19 May 2005, Dresdner Bank Frankfurt (DRESDEFF) instructs their sub-custodian Dresdner Bank London (DRESGB2L) to receive against payment securities in favour of their customer JP Morgan Investment GMBH Frankfurt (MGTCDE55).
+On 19 May 2005, Dresdner Bank Frankfurt (DRESDEFF) instructs its sub-custodian Dresdner Bank London (DRESGB2L) to receive against payment securities in favour of its customer JP Morgan Investment GMBH Frankfurt (MGTCDE55).

 The securities are to be delivered by Midland Bank PLC London (MIDLGB2L) on behalf of Commerz Financial Products GMBH Frankfurt (CFPIDEFF).